MilwaukeeFunMKE Fun

 • Edelweiss: Enjoy a dinner and a cruise on the Milwaukee River and Lake Michigan.

-• Iroquois Boat: Lake & Harbor Cruises
+• MKE Boat: Lake & Harbor Cruises

 • Enjoy the lakefront bike path by renting a bike or skates in Veteran's Park at the lakefront.
 Bikes available include multi-person vehicles.